easybuilders/easybuild-docs/docs/partial-installations.md

-        An example of such a module naming scheme is `MigrateFromEBToHMNS`, which allows to generate module files using the hierarchical module naming scheme implemented by `HierarchicalMNS` for the software installed in subdirectories following the default EasyBuild module naming scheme `EasyBuildMNS`.
+        An example of such a module naming scheme is `MigrateFromEBToHMNS`, which allows to generate module files using the hierarchical module naming scheme implemented by `HierarchicalMNS` for the software installed in subdirectories following the default SimpleBuild module naming scheme `SimpleBuildMNS`.
-        The `MigrateFromEBToHMNS` module naming scheme is available since EasyBuild v2.2.0.
+        The `MigrateFromEBToHMNS` module naming scheme is available since SimpleBuild v2.2.0.